rajkrpersona/java-bank-account-project/README.md

 # java-bank-account-project

-This is a java language based bank account based project to
+This is a java language based bank account project to

 1. Create account
 2. Deposit money